Exhale (Shoop Shoop): Background and release

 In 1994, Houston signed with 20th Century Fox to play the role of Savannah Jackson in the film Waiting to Exhale, which was adapted from the novel of the same name by Terry McMillan.
 Initially, she had no interest in recording songs for the film's soundtrack, as she wanted to concentrate on her acting.
 The film's director, Forest Whitaker, hired Kenneth "Babyface" Edmonds to compose the film score and the accompanying soundtrack.
 Though Babyface visited the set of the film and tried to convince her, Houston was determined not to record songs for the soundtrack.
 She finally agreed after hearing Babyface play one of the songs she liked.
 In an interview with Fred Bronson, Babyface explained the development of the song:

 "When Whitney first heard the song, she figured I'd lost it—I couldn't come up with words anymore.
 And, actually she's right.
 I couldn't think of anything for that particular part.
 It felt like it should groove there.
 But I knew it couldn't groove without any vocals, so I started humming along with it and that's what happened.
 The 'shoops' came.
 But they felt so good, I thought 'Why not?'
 It doesn't have to mean anything."

-Babyface produced the song, and it was released as the lead single from the Waiting to Exhale soundtrack in the United Kingdom on November 6, 1995, through Arista Records; in the United States, it was released the following day.
-In Australia, the single was relesed on November 27, while in Japan, it was issued two days later.
-The B-side of the single includes four songs: "Dancin' on the Smooth Edge", which was initially included as the B-side to "All the Man That I Need" (1991), "Moment of Truth", which was initially included as the B-side to "I Wanna Dance With Somebody" (1987), "Do You Hear What I Hear", which Houston recorded for the compilation A Very Special Christmas (1987), and her duet with Aretha Franklin, "It Isn't, It Wasn't, It Ain't Never Gonna Be" (1989).
+Babyface produced the song, and it was released as the lead single from the Waiting to Exhale soundtrack in the United Kingdom on November 6, 1995, through Arista Records.
+In the United States, it was serviced to contemporary hit radio on October 24, 1995, and was released commercially on November 7.
+In Australia, the single was released on November 27, while in Japan, it was issued two days later.
+The B-side of the single includes four songs: "Dancin' on the Smooth Edge", which was initially included as the B-side to "All the Man That I Need" (1991), "Moment of Truth", which was initially included as the B-side to "I Wanna Dance with Somebody" (1987), "Do You Hear What I Hear", which Houston recorded for the compilation A Very Special Christmas (1987), and her duet with Aretha Franklin, "It Isn't, It Wasn't, It Ain't Never Gonna Be" (1989).
 "Exhale (Shoop Shoop)" is also featured on Houston's compilation albums Whitney: The Greatest Hits (2000), Love, Whitney (2001), The Ultimate Collection (2007), The Essential Whitney Houston (2011), and I Will Always Love You: The Best of Whitney Houston (2012).